Toffee Apple Cake Recipe

 - Wear long sleeves and an apron to prevent splattered hot sugar from touching skin.

-- Have cold water on standby in case a splatter does reach skin.
+- Have cold water on standby in case a splatter does reach your skin.

 - Use oven mitts when pouring the melted toffee and handing the tin.